-C.A.R.E Clinic’s and Africa’s first Babies born following Aneuploidy Screening using a Next Generation Sequencing platform.
+C.A.R.E Fertility Clinic Durban and Africa’s first Babies born following Aneuploidy Screening using a Next Generation Sequencing platform.

-The C.A.R.E clinic proudly reports 3 successful cases of Live Birth, all following Preimplantation Genetic Testing for Aneuploidy (PGT-A), using the Next Generation Sequencing (NGS) platform
+The C.A.R.E clinic, based in Durban, proudly reports 3 successful cases of Live Birth, all following Preimplantation Genetic Testing for Aneuploidy (PGT-A), using the Next Generation Sequencing (NGS) platform

 This patient was a 39 year old woman who presented with primary infertility for 7 years and a previous history of Chondrosarcoma of the left Scapula which was surgically removed and treated at the age of 29 resulting in a full recovery.
 She also presented with PCOS and her husband witholigospermia.